Agnes Pockels: First publication

 In 1891, approximately ten years after Pockels' first surface tension measurements, through her brother Friedrich Pockels, she became aware that Lord Rayleigh was publishing studies of the effect of small amounts of oils on the surface of water.
 It was clear to her that Lord Rayleigh's research was closely related to her own.
 At the encouragement of her brother, Agnes Pockels wrote to Lord Rayleigh to describe her apparatus, her findings, and the fact that she was unable to publish her findings in the scientific journals of the time.
 Pockels' original correspondence with Rayleigh was in the German language and was translated for Rayleigh by his wife Evelyn (née Balfour).
-In an act of generosity and unthreatened by correspondence from an unknown amateur, Rayleigh forwarded Pockels' findings to the journal Nature with a suitable cover letter to enable Pockels' findings to be published.
+In an act of true scientific ethical behaviour, Rayleigh forwarded Pockels' findings to the journal Nature with a suitable cover letter to enable Pockels' findings to be published.
 Her first paper was "Surface Tension," describing her measurements and findings with her sliding trough.

 The letter to Lord Rayleigh was described in a 1971 journal article on the origin of the surface film balance as being "a landmark in the history of surface chemistry".
 Lord Rayleigh retained his correspondence, and Pockels’s letter to him dated 10 January 1891 began:

 "My Lord, – Will you kindly excuse my venturing to trouble you with a German letter on a scientific subject?
 Having heard of the fruitful researches carried on by you last year on the hitherto little understood properties of water surfaces, I thought it might interest you to know of my own observations on the subject.
 For various reasons I am not in a position to publish them in scientific periodicals, and I therefore adopt this means of communicating to you the most important of them."

 The body of Pockels's letter to Rayleigh then described her sliding trough method, her initial findings, and her assessment of the limitations of her experimental methods.
 The closing of her letter stated: